Highpoint2000/LiveMap/README.md

 ![screensh](https://github.com/user-attachments/assets/f3c78e84-ea87-4c7d-b1f6-5de4dfbb0c99)

-## v2.0
+## v2.1 BETA

-- new layout
-- Display of transmitters if no PI code is received
-- Filter for distances (100, 250, 500, 750, 1000 km)
-- TXPOS button for radius display around the transmitter position (details see LiveMapQuickGuide.pdf!)
-- Implemented PI code verification
+- Frequency list with direct selection of the frequency for the FM-DX web server and direct link to the livestream

 ## Installation notes: